desResLab/LINFA/paper/paper.md

 where $\symbfit{x}_{0} \sim \mathcal{N}(0,\symbfit I_2)$ and $\odot$ is the Hadamard product.
 We set the _true_ model parameters at $\symbfit{z}^{*} = (3, 5)^T$, with output $\symbfit{x}^{*} = f(\symbfit z^{*})=(7.99, -2.59)^{T}$, and simulate 50 sets of observations from \eqref{eqn:exp1}.
 The likelihood of $\symbfit z$ given $\symbfit{x}$ is assumed Gaussian, and we adopt a noninformative uniform prior $p(\symbfit z)$.
 We allocate a budget of $4\times4=16$ model solutions to the pre-grid and use the rest to adaptively calibrate $\widehat{f}$ using $2$ samples every $1000$ normalizing flow iterations.

-Results in terms of loss profile, variational approximation, and posterior predictive distribution are shown in Figure \autoref{fig:trivial}.
+Results in terms of loss profile, variational approximation, and posterior predictive distribution are shown in \autoref{fig:trivial}.

 ![](../docs/content/imgs/trivial/log_plot_trivial-1.png){height=420px}![](../docs/content/imgs/trivial/target_plot_trivial-1.png){height=420px}![](../docs/content/imgs/trivial/sample_plot_trivial-1.png){height=420px}
 \begin{figure}